codebuil/linux.isolinux.bcc.windows/README.md

 # linux.isolinux.c.com32
-create a c com32 using gnu gcc
+create a c windows using gnu bcc

 you must run 2 times the bash cd.sh for know the start symbol and change the jmp in model.asm to jump it